cokceken/Self-watering-plant/README.md

 # Self-watering-plant
-Created at self watering plant project event hosted by OfferZen.
+Created at self watering plant on the project event hosted by OfferZen.
 Hopefully my basils will grow happily :)

 # End result
 ![end result](photo.jpg)